Wolfgang Petersen, blockbuster filmmaker of 'Das Boot,' dies – KION546

 “The power of water is unbelievable,” Petersen said in a 2009 interview.
 “I was always impressed as a kid how strong it is, all the damage the water could do when it just turned within a couple of hours, and smashed against the shore.”

-“Das Boot” launched Petersen as a filmmaker in Hollywood, where he became one of the top makers of action adventures of massive cataclysms that spanned war (2004’s “Troy,” with Brad Pitt), pandemic (the 1995 ebolavirus-inspired “Outbreak”) and other ocean-set disasters (2006’s “Poseidon,” about the capsizing of an ocean liner).
+Petersen’s followed “The Perfect Storm” with “Troy,” a sprawling epic based on Homer’s Iliad that found less favor among critics but still made nearly $500 million worldwide.
+The big-budget “Poseidon,” a high-priced flop for Warner Bros., was Petersen’s last Hollywood film.
+His final film was 2016’s “Four Against the Bank” a German film that remade Petersen’s own 1976 German TV movie.

-Petersen is survived by second wife Maria-Antoinette Borgel, a German script supervisor and assistant director whom he wed in 1978, son Daniel Petersen and two grandchildren.
+Petersen was first married to German actress Ursula Sieg.
+When they divorced in 1978, he married Maria-Antoinette Borgel, a German script supervisor and assistant director.
+He’s survived by Borgel, son Daniel Petersen and two grandchildren.